Stable Random Fields, Patterson-Sullivan measures and Extremal Cocycle Growth: Introduction

 Given a standard measure space $(S,\mu)$ equipped with a \emph{quasi-invariant} (i.e., measure-class preserving) group action $\{\phi_g\}_{g \in G}$, a $\pm 1$-valued cocycle $\{c_g\}_{g\in G}$ (that is, for $\{\phi_g\}$ and a function $f \in \LL^\alpha (S,\mu)$, there exists a stationary $\sas$ random field $\{Y_g\}$ indexed by $G$ admitting an integral representation (known as the Rosi{\'n}ski representation):

 where the above integral is with respect to an $\sas$ random measure $M$ on $S$ with control measure $\mu$.
-We recall that a random measure $M$ is called an $\sas$ random measure with control measure $\mu$ if for each set $A$ with $\mu(A) < \infty$, the random variable $M(A$ follows an $\sas$ distribution with scale parameter $mu(A)^{1/\alpha}$.
+We recall that a random measure $M$ is called an $\sas$ random measure with control measure $\mu$ if for each set $A$ with $\mu(A) < \infty$, the random variable $M(A)$ follows an $\sas$ distribution with scale parameter $(\mu(A))^{1/\alpha}$; see, for example, \cite{samorodnitsky:taqqu:1994}.

 Conversely, given a stationary $\sas$ random field $\{Y_g\}$ indexed by $G$, there exist a standard measure space $(S,\mu)$ equipped with a quasi-invariant group action $\{\phi_g\}_{g \in G}$, a $\pm 1$-valued cocycle $\{c_g\}_{g\in G}$ and a function $f \in \LL^\alpha (S,\mu)$ such that $Y_g$ admits a Rosi{\'n}ski representation given as above.\\